justin-hale/moonfall-recaps/content/sessions/interlude-4.md

 **Opening Round Attacks**:
 - **Olivia**: Successfully deflects an attack with her AC 20
 - **Bru**: Manages to duck out of the way
-- **Hellasana**: Takes 18 damage and fails her strength save, getting knocked into the bog
+- **Helisanna**: Takes 18 damage and fails her strength save, getting knocked into the bog
 - **Red**: Takes 23 damage and is also knocked into the bog water
 - **Silas**: Avoids being targeted
 - **Jasper**: Avoids the attack

 ### The Bog Awakens

-As soon as **Hellasana** and **Red** land in the bog water, the previously motionless environment springs to life:
+As soon as **Helisanna** and **Red** land in the bog water, the previously motionless environment springs to life:

 **Undead Emergence**: The corpses in the water begin moving, with **eyes opening** and **heads turning** toward the living intruders.
 These **wights** attempt to drain life force from anyone in the water while wielding ancient weapons.